 Many Michigan Green Schools are developing waste free lunch plans.
 This saves the school money, student calories and keeps the most harmful greenhouse gas, methane, at lower levels.

 The trumpeter swan is a threatened species in Michigan.
 These swans are often confused with snow geese and mistakenly shot by hunters.
 1,300 trumpeters have died in the United States from lead poisoning when they ingest lead shot and lead sinkers in ponds.

-Highland Pines School in Caro, Michigan made a donation to The Trumpeter Swan Society in 2016.
+Highland Pines School in Caro, Michigan made a donation to The Trumpeter Swan Society.